Omar-p/learning-notes/aws/aws.md

     - NS record:
       - the top level domain  is going to find the NS record for us , not giving us the  IP address that we're looking for, but it is going to tell us who is authoritative for ilovecloudDotCom
       - ![img_53.png](img_53.png)

+- You can integrate R53 Resolver with another DNS resolver on any network that is reachable from your VPC, e.g. another peered VPC or an on-premises network.
+  - for dns queries to other domain names outside your VPC, Resolver performs recursive lookups against public name servers, to resolve external domain names.
 ### public hosted zone

 - a dns database(zone file) hosted by R53(Public Name Servers).